1. PURPOSE OF THIS POLICY

 DAYBREAK is a web and mobile app developed by HSM to provide a platform whereby MEMBERS can anonymously engage with each other online via written posts to discuss changing their relationship with alcohol.
 All MEMBERS can view the posts.
 Posts are moderated by HSM’s MODERATORS as set out in COMMUNITY RULES.

-In addition, to providing a discussion feed for MEMBERS (COMMUNITY FEED), DAYBREAK includes features whereby Members can choose to undertake behavioural experiments (EXPERIMENTS) or engage in seeking individual help from health coaches to assist in changing their relationship with alcohol (HEALTH COACHES).
+In addition, to providing a discussion feed for MEMBERS (COMMUNITY FEED), DAYBREAK includes features whereby Members can choose to undertake behavioural experiments (EXPERIMENTS) or engage in seeking individual help from care navigators who may work with you to develop a Personalised Care Plan (PERSONALISED CARE PLAN) which will be based on your priorities, interests and motivations to suggest resources and services to you. .

 In order to become a MEMBER, individuals must be at least 18 years old.

 DAYBREAK is NOT a crisis service and is NOT monitored in real time, 24 hours/ 7 days per week.
-In a crisis situation, MEMBERS should not rely on posting their concerns in DAYBREAK or reaching out to HEALTH COACHES but should immediately contact emergency services in their country as every minute counts.
+In a crisis situation, MEMBERS should not rely on posting their concerns in DAYBREAK or reaching out to CARE NAVIGATORS but should immediately contact emergency services in their country as every minute counts.

 4. TYPES OF PERSONAL INFORMATION COLLECTED